 If you are interested in doing a third-level course, you need to start thinking about it before you leave school.
 The Qualifax website has a wide range of information about higher and further education courses, from university degrees to certificates and diplomas in further education colleges and institutes of technology.
 More information can be found in our document on further and higher education qualifications which are all now included in the National Framework of Qualifications.

 You need to check the application procedures for third-level college before you start your last year at school.
 If you are thinking of studying in the UK or abroad you will need to find out about what is involved and you may wish to visit a college before you apply.
-If you have a disability there are support systems to help you to access third-level education.
+If you have a disability or you are a school-leaver from a socially disadvantaged background there are supports to help you to access third-level education.

 You should check whether you have to pay fees for your college course.
 Most students doing undergraduate courses do not have to pay the fees.
 If you do have to pay fees you may claim tax relief on the fees for most third-level courses.